 Faculty & Staff

-While educating EMS providers all over the state, Mr. Patel also maintained clinical competency with the Baltimore County Fire Department in Baltimore, Maryland as a national registered paramedic, haz-mat technician and a firefighter.
+While educating EMS providers all over the state, Dr. Patel also maintained clinical competency with the Baltimore County Fire Department in Baltimore, Maryland as a national registered paramedic, hazardous materials technician, and a firefighter.
 Currently, Amar maintains over 17 certifications to include a HAM radio operator's license and a certified flight communicator.

-Mr. Patel is currently involved in simulation based research projects that focus on integration and implementation of simulation and how process changes effects healthcare.
-He has contributed to numerous simulation articles and recently published an article on simulation center design.
+Dr. Patel is currently involved in simulation-based research projects that focus on integration and implementation of simulation and how process changes affect the healthcare delivery model.
+He has contributed to numerous simulation articles on education return on investment, administration, sustainability, just-in-time training, and simulation center design, and is an internationally recognized thought leader on simulation-based education and ROI.

-Mr. Patel holds a Bachelors of Arts degree in computer music from Goucher College, a Master's of Science in Emergency Health Services Education from the University of Maryland Baltimore County, and is currently a doctoral student at Nova Southeastern University.
+Dr. Patel holds a Bachelors of Arts degree in computer music from Goucher College, a Master's of Science in Emergency Health Services Education from the University of Maryland Baltimore County, and a doctorate in health sciences from Nova Southeastern University.

 Graham Snyder, MD